apollorio/wp-event-manager/readme.txt

 Fixed - Events Language Translation Issues
-Fixed - Featured Event Search Issue On The Event Listing Page Fixed - Single Event Venue And Organizer Issue With Elementor Fixed - Priority Values Issue In The Event Field Editor On The Admin Side Fixed - Issue With Event Listing Shortcode Attributes Removed - Removed Unwanted Files From The Event Manager
+Fixed - Featured Event Search Issue On The Event Listing Page Fixed - Single Event local And dj Issue With Elementor Fixed - Priority Values Issue In The Event Field Editor On The Admin Side Fixed - Issue With Event Listing Shortcode Attributes Removed - Removed Unwanted Files From The Event Manager